codeByVaibhav/tiktok_UI_clone/README.md

 # tiktok_clone
-A dummy tiktok app clone in flutter
+A dummy tiktok app clone in flutter.